 6.4A.2.2.2 In-band emissions

-For intra-band non-contiguous carrier aggregation the requirements for in-band emissions should be defined for each component carrier.
-Requirements only apply with PRB allocation in one of the component carriers according to Table 6.4.2.3-1.
+For intra-band non-contiguous carrier aggregation the requirements for in-band emissions are defined for each component carrier.
+Requirements defined in clause 6.4A.2.1.2 only apply with PRB allocation in one of the component carriers.

-For intra-band non-contiguous CA, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList IE indicated in active uplink carrier(s).
-For band combinations with supporting additional DC location reporting for intra-band CA, the applicable LO leakage frequency depend on the txDirectCurrentLocation-r16 indicated in the additional reporting IE, and are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.
-Otherwise, The applicable frequencies for this limit depend on the parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList IE.
+When signalling for dualPA-Architecture IE is absent, carrier leakage or I/Q image may land inside the gap spectrum between 2 UL CCs.

 For intra-band non-contiguous CA, the IQ image requirement is defined with the applicable frequencies based on symmetry with respect to the carrier leakage frequency, but excluding any allocated RBs.

+6.4A.2.2.3 Carrier leakage

+For intra-band non-contiguous CA, if UE indicates uplinkTxDC-TwoCarrierReport-r16, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList IE indicated in activated uplink carrier(s), otherwise, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation in UplinkTxDirectCurrent IE.

+The relative carrier leakage power is a power ratio of the additive sinusoid waveform and the modulated waveform.
+The relative carrier leakage power shall not exceed the values specified in Table 6.4A.2.4.3-1.
+Carrier leakage frequencies are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.

 6.4A.2.3 Transmit modulation quality for inter-band CA